jnm2/lang-design/List patterns for enumerables.md

 Any list pattern will be supported for an enumerable type (a type supported by `foreach`) if the same pattern would be supported by a type that is countable and indexable, but not sliceable.
 Thus, for the enumerable types gaining support through this proposal, it will be an error for a slice pattern to contain a subpattern.
 It is an existing requirement that the type additionally be sliceable in order for the slice pattern to have a subpattern; that requirement is not changing in this proposal.

 Async enumerables are not supported.
-So far in the language, consumption of async enumerables requires the `await` keyword, highlighting where execution is suspended.
+So far in the language, consumption of async enumerables requires the `await` keyword which highlights the point where execution may be suspended.

 No new syntax is involved in this proposal.

 ### Design rationale

-#### Multiple enumeration
+#### No multiple enumeration

-Enumerables cannot be assumed to represent a realized collection.
+Enumerables cannot be assumed to represent a materialized collection.
 An enumerable may represent an in-memory collection or a generated sequence, but it may also represent a remote query or an iterator method.
-An enumerable may return different results on each enumeration, and it may have side effects.
-Multiple enumeration is considered both a performance smell and a correctness issue.
-The .NET SDK and other popular tools have versions of warnings for multiple enumeration of the same enumerable.
+As such, an enumerable may return different results on each enumeration, and enumeration may have side effects.
+Multiple enumeration is considered both a performance smell and a correctness issue in cases where the enumerable is not known to be a materialized collection or a trivially generated, guaranteed-stable sequence.
+The .NET SDK and other popular tools produce warnings for multiple enumeration of the same enumerable.

+#### Slice subpatterns would require buffering

-Because of this, any slice subpattern that matches against items within the slice  would have to buffer the sliced items in the general case (such as `..var slice`).
-The subpattern would not be able to expose a Skip/Take-style enumerable composed over the original enumerable, because any consumption of the resulting sliced enumerable would be a second enumeration in addition to the first enumeration performed by the pattern match.
+With multiple enumeration off the table, then if slice subpatterns (for example `..var slice`) were permitted, they would have to buffer the sliced items in general.
+The subpattern would not be able to expose a Skip/Take-style enumerable composed over the original enumerable, because any consumption of the resulting sliced enumerable would execute the original enumerable a second time and thus would be multiple enumeration.

-Countability and indexability are each signals that the enumerable is a realized collection and can be safely enumerated multiple times.
-However, it could be undesirable for Skip/Take-style composition to be employed for _indexable but not countable_ enumerables and _countable but not indexable_ enumerables, while buffering is employed for other enumerables.
-There are performance implications to buffering, and there's an aliasing difference: with buffering, the slice does not change when the original collection is mutated.
-With Skip/Take-style enumerable composition, the slice _does_ change if enumerated after the original collection is mutated.
-This difference in behavior would be observable and could make the feature seem unpredictable.

-Finally, with Skip/Take-style composition over the original enumerable when the enumerable is a realized collection at runtime, there are complications if the collection changes size so that the slice is also forced to change size, or different items come into view.

-TODO: what if the enumerable declares its own slicer?
+Even in the case where an enumerable type explicitly supports slicing by declaring its own range indexer, this does not free us from the concern about multiple enumeration.
+The range indexer might provide Skip/Take-style windowing on a remote query or an iterator method.
+The enumerable returned by such an indexer might be fine to use on its own, but we would not want to enumerate _both_ the sliced enumerable and the original enumerable, because this effectively enumerates the original enumerable twice.

+#### No implicit buffering

-This proposal does not enable slice subpatterns because of the near certainty of needing to buffer the entire enumerable into memory.
-The workaround for those who want it would be to take on the buffering explicitly in their code by matching against `enumerable.ToList()` or `enumerable.ToArray().AsSpan()` or similar, where slice subpatterns are already available for use.
-Buffering the entire enumerable into memory can be an expensive operation, and doing this operation silently during pattern matching could be a pitfall.
+This proposal does not enable slice subpatterns because of the general need to buffer the sliced elements into memory.
+Those who do want buffering can request it explicitly in their code by matching against `enumerable.ToList()` or `enumerable.ToArray().AsSpan()` or similar, where slice subpatterns are already available for use.
+Additionally, when matching against such a materialized collection, the type of the slice will be more specific than `IEnumerable`/`IEnumerable<T>`.
+This more specific type will permit strongly-typed access to the slice as a materialized collection itself.

+This also avoids the need to worry about what the sliced type would be when the list pattern is matched against a more specific type than `IEnumerable`/`IEnumerable<T>` and that type doesn't have a range indexer.

 In [LDM 2022-10-19](https://github.com/dotnet/csharplang/blob/main/meetings/2022/LDM-2022-10-19.md#allowing-patterns-after-slices), there was interest in restricting slice subpatterns initially but pursuing them later.
 In light of the above rationale, this proposal recommends not pursuing them.